Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting mentions IPM but it's unclear if the company is implementing it.
+The company's own reporting mentions IPM, however, it is unclear if the company is implementing it.

 • Y